Phillip Supernaw: Early life

 Supernaw was born on January 30, 1990, at Vanderbilt Hospital in Nashville to country music singer Doug Supernaw and his wife Trudy.
-The family moved to the Houston area when Phillip was young because his father believed he could find better success as a singer in Texas.
+The family moved to the Houston area when Phillip was young because his father believed that he could find better success as a singer in Texas.
 Phillip played high school football at James E. Taylor High School in Katy, Texas.

 College career

 Supernaw was a four-year starter for Ouachita Baptist University in southwestern Arkansas.
-He recorded 64 catches for 710 yards and 10 touchdowns during his college career and earned first-team all-Gulf South Conference (2009), second-team all-Gulf South Conference (2010), and second-team All-Great American Conference (2011) honors.
+He recorded 64 receptions for 710 yards and 10 touchdowns during his college career and earned first-team all-Gulf South Conference (2009), second-team all-Gulf South Conference (2010), and second-team All-Great American Conference (2011) honors.

 Professional career

 Houston Texans

-Supernaw was signed by the Houston Texans on April 29, 2012, after being unselected in the 2012 NFL draft.
+Supernaw signed with the Houston Texans on April 29, 2012, after being unselected in the 2012 NFL draft.
 He was released on August 31, but was re-signed to the practice squad the next day.

 Supernaw was released by the Texans on May 14, 2014.

 Baltimore Ravens (first stint)

 Supernaw signed with the Baltimore Ravens on May 19, 2014.
 He was called up from the practice squad on September 23, to fill the roster spot opened up when tight end Dennis Pitta was placed on injured reserve for the season with a dislocated hip.
 On October 7, the Ravens cut Supernaw to make room for the signing of Ryan Taylor to their roster.
 The next day, Supernaw was re-signed to the Ravens' practice squad.
-On October 25, the Ravens cut Ryan Taylor to make room for the re-signing of Supernaw from the practice squad to their 53-man roster.
+On October 25, the Ravens cut Taylor to make room for the re-signing of Supernaw from the practice squad to their 53-man roster.
 His first NFL reception for negative two yards took place on November 2, in a game against the Pittsburgh Steelers.
 Supernaw was released two days later.